How to Make Homemade Saddle Soap

 Traditional Recipe for Saddle Soap Using Lye

 There are several ways to make saddle soap but the traditional method uses lye (sodium hydroxide).
-Lye is a dangerous and caustic alkaline chemical.
-It should be handled with extreme care as it causes nasty burns if it makes contact with your skin or eyes.
-For this reason you should always wear rubber gloves and eye goggles when using lye.
+Lye is a dangerous and caustic alkaline chemical, so make sure the container is closed securely after use.
+Sodium hydroxide must be handled with extreme care as it causes nasty burns if it makes contact with your skin or eyes.
+For safety always wear rubber gloves and eye goggles when using lye.

 The video is aimed at people making cosmetic soaps rather than saddle soap, but the principles of soap-making and the safety precautions needed are the same.
-It is only the type of oils and fragrances used in the recipes that differ.
+It is only the type of oils and fragrances used that differ.

 Health and Safety When Using Lye to Make Soap

 How to Make a Bar of Saddle Soap